PARKERSBURG — It’s a day for the women on April 13 at the 14th Ave. Gospel Mission in Parkersburg.

 About the audio system:

 Bates hosts training regarding melancholy, tension, child development, abuse, and spirituality, in step with counselingandwellnesscenter.Com.
-Her purpose is to encourage humans to heal spiritually and mentally while life’s reviews and challenges seem to be overwhelming.
+Her purpose is to encourage humans to heal spiritually and mentally while life’s reviews and challenges seem overwhelming.

 She is a grandmother to three grandchildren.